sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 <p align = "left"><b>Table 5</b>: Performance of Model 1-5.
 Based on out-sample R-Square Model 5 is best model.
 However, based on out-sample RMSE Model 4 is best.
 </p>

+## Discussion

+This article shows that we can do a lot of good modelling by using simple *linear regression* and *feature engineering*.
+However, we do know there is autocorrelation in the data, and we are not taking care of these autocorrelations in this simple model.
+This article aims to demonstrate that we can develop simple, explainable time series models with basic concepts of linear regression, Fourier transforms and feature engineering.
+This article is incomplete because we have not implemented *ARIMA* models and compared the performance.

 ## Referances:

 [1] Box, G. E. P., Jenkins, G. M. and Reinsel, G. C. (1976) Time Series Analysis, Forecasting and Control.
 Third Edition.
 Holden-Day.
 Series G.